 You know what I love to do?
 Make up cloth doll patterns and sew up cute little cloth dolls for all the darling little girls in my life.

-Wait what?!
-Right-I don’t have any little girls in my life.
-In fact, I had to borrow my adorable little model from a friend.
+Wait, what?!
+Oh, right-I don’t have very many little girls in my life.
+In fact, I had to borrow my adorable little model from a friend for this post.

 Let me tell you really why I sewed up some cute little fabric dolls and created a pattern this week.

 A few months back I was contacted by a wonderful agency-Enchanted Makeovers-about working with them to make Women’s and Children’s Shelters a more welcoming place for the little ones there.
-They asked if I could design a doll pattern and have readers sew those dolls for the children who come to the shelters.
+They asked if I could design free doll patterns and have readers sew those dolls for the children who come to the shelters.

 So I did.